Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 where $P_{\pm}: \T Z\rightarrow \D_{\pm}$ are the orthogonal projection maps onto $\D_{\pm}$. \end{lemma} Many geometric features of the foliation $\mathcal{F}$ can be read off the algebraic symmetries of the intrinsic torsion tensor $\eta$.
 For instance the integrability of $\D_{+}$ makes that the restriction of $\eta$ to $\D_{+} \times \D_{+}$ is symmetric

 in particular

 by taking into account that $[\eta_U,J]=0,U \in \T Z$.
-The first half of \eqref{hol-T0} yields the following well known \begin{propn} Any foliation with complex leaves on a K\"ahler manifold is minimal. \end{propn} Yet another preliminary result we will need is the following \begin{lemma} We have
+Since $\eta$ can be identified with the second fundamental form of the leaves of $\mathcal{F}$, the first equality in \eqref{hol-T0} yields the following well known \begin{propn} Any foliation with complex leaves on a K\"ahler manifold is minimal. \end{propn} Yet another preliminary result we will need is the following \begin{lemma} We have